What You Can Do to Improve Your Self-Love

 Another classic problem with low self-esteem is that people having it tend to strive to be “perfect.”
 They believe they need to be a certain way to make people love them.

-If you find that you often strive to do things to look good before others, chances are that you have self-esteem issue.
+If you find that you often strive to do things to look good before others, chances are that you have self-esteem issues.
 This can make you set standards that are rather too high in your desire to get rid of all flaws.

-You set yourself up for massive failure and drop in your self-confidence and self-esteem when perfectionism creeps in.
+You set yourself up for massive failure and a drop in your self-confidence and self-esteem when perfectionism creeps in.

 When you fail to love and believe in yourself, you open yourself up to doubt about your ability.
 You may feel that you do not have as much as other people to contribute to your society or world.
 You think these other persons are better off.

 There are several other issues that low self-esteem can bring, including anger and fear.